SaraMuller99/weblabdeusto/SaraDocs/installation.md

 From now on every time we use a new terminal, we will have to specify the virtualenv where we want to work, in this case

     $ workon weblab

+## Further Steps

+Now we should install some external components.
+According to the official WebLab-Documentation there's two different ways to do the backend scheduling: MySQL and Redis.
+Due to the information given followed by the fact that finding a MySQL functional library have been almost inpossible, Redis is the backend for scheduling chosen.
+To install them we should:

+    $ sudo apt-get install apache2  redis-server

+According to our objetives PHP is not necessary because we aren't going to implement external systems bases in PHP as Moodle, so `mpm_worker` will be use.
+If PHP where necessary, it can be installed in the future.
+This package is not available anymore so is necessary to do it using the new modular way:

+    $ sudo apt-get install apache2
+    $ sudo a2dismod mpm_prefork
+    $ sudo a2dismod mpm_event
+    $ sudo a2enmod mpm_worker
+    $ sudo systemctl restart apache2

+We have to take into account that redis performs all the operations in memory but from time to time it stores everything in disk, adding latency.
+It is recommended to avoid this.
+In the `/etc/redis/redis`.conf file, comment the following lines:

+    #save 900 1
+    #save 300 10
+    #save 60 10000

+Now we should install some native libraries that makes the system works more efficiently:

+    # Python
+    $ sudo apt-get install build-essential python-dev
+    # LDAP
+    $ sudo apt-get install libldap2-dev
+    # SASL, SSL for supporting LDAP
+    $ sudo apt-get install libsasl2-dev libsasl2-dev libssl-dev
+    # XML libraries for validating the configuration files
+    $ sudo apt-get install libxml2-dev libxslt1-dev
+    # Avoid problems with freetype:
+    $ sudo ln -s /usr/include/freetype2 /usr/include/freetyp

+Once installed is possible to install more optimized python libraries, but before this we're going to modify the `requirements_suggested.txt` by commenting the lines related with MySQL and Numpy, then we do:

+    $ cd weblab/server/src
+    $ pip install -r requirements_suggested.txt